microsoft/SPP_Public/README.md

 ### Building Power BI Reports

-Now that we have the 7 tables that we will use in our PowerBI report, we can build the PowerBI report to understand the SeattleReign’s wellness and readiness.
+Now that we have the 7 tables that we will use in our PowerBI report, we can build the PowerBI report to understand the Seattle Reign’s wellness and readiness.
 To build the reports from scratch will require extensive knowledge in Power Query—PowerBI’s tool for reading-in data from data stores like Azure SQL databases.

 If you would like to build the PowerBI report from scratch, you can always reverse engineer the PowerBI file that was provided to you in GitHub.

 For now, we take the following steps:

-* Open “Partner Showcase.pbix” once you have PowerBI Desktop installed on your machine.
+* Open “SPP_Template.pbix” once you have PowerBI Desktop installed on your machine.
 * You will click on Edit Queries.
 * You will open up the Power Query editor window.

 Here, there are few things to understand from this window:

 * Click on View to find the Advanced Editor tab
 * Advanced Editor tab that we will use in the next step.
-This contains all the loaded data that we have importedfrom SQL or built from scratch
+This contains all the loaded data that we have imported from SQL or built from scratch
 * The Query Settings pane contains all the modifications we have made to the base table found within the SQL database
 * The main window is a preview of the data.